Hemophilia Factsheet (for Schools)

-Any injury to a student with hemophilia, especially to the head, should be treated as an emergency — get medical assistance immediately.
-Make sure your students with hemophilia have individualized care plans and be prepared to respond in accordance with the plan.
+Any injury to a student with hemophilia, especially to the head, should be treated as an emergency — get medical help right away.
+Make sure your students with hemophilia have individualized care plans, and be ready to respond as explained in the plan.

-Allow assignments and class work to be made up at home in cases of absences or missed class time.
+Let assignments and class work be made up at home in cases of absences or missed class time.
 In some cases, homebound instruction or tutoring might be appropriate.

 Exercise is important for kids and teens with hemophilia because it makes their muscles stronger, which protects the joints.
-Contact sports are not safe, but students can participate in a variety of activities.
-Discuss with your students' parents which physical activities are allowed and which are off limits.
+Contact sports are not safe, but students can do a variety of other activities.
+Talk to parents about which physical activities are OK and which are off limits.